AdriianFdz/Healthy-Fit/README.md

 # Healthy-Fit
-Healthy&amp;Fit project for University of Deusto
+Healthy&amp;Fit project for the University of Deusto